 The Cape Fox Corporation Board of Directors is pleased to announce the declaration of a spring 2014 Shareholder dividend.
 The dividend will be $11.74 per share, and checks will be mailed on Monday, April 28, 2014.
 Shareholders who have direct deposit for distributions will have their dividends deposited on or before April 28, 2014.
 Annual Shareholder Picnic

-The 2014 Annual Shareholder Picnic for the Saxman Community will be held on July 20, 2014 at Black Sand Beach.
-Please join us for a fun-filled day of food, games and visiting with your family and friends.
-Cape Fox Corporation will provide boat transportation to the beach and plenty of picnic food, so please come and celebrate the summer on beautiful Black Sands Beach.
+The 2014 Annual Shareholder Picnic for the Saxman Community was held on July 20, 2014 at Black Sand Beach.
+Click here to our fun-filled day of food, games and visiting with your family and friends.
+Photos courtesy of David Landis.

 Cape Fox Corporation (CFC) was formed as part of the Alaska Native Claims Settlement Act (ANCSA) of 1971.
 In accordance with ANCSA, the US Federal Government gave the Alaska Natives (Eskimos, Indians, and Aleuts) 44 million acres and $962.5 million in exchange for the termination of aboriginal land claims.
 ANCSA led to the development of 13 regional, 4 urban, and roughly 200 Native village corporations.
 Cape Fox Corporation is the Alaska Native Corporation for the village of Saxman.
 Read more...